-It should come as no surprise that the silversmiths along Th Wualai have decorated their patron monastery with the same fine craftsmanship shown in their shops.
-The 'silver' ubosot (ordination hall) at Wat Srisuphan is covered inside and out with silver, nickel and aluminium panels, embossed with elaborate repoussé-work designs.
-The effect is like a giant jewellery box, particularly after dark when the monastery is illuminated by coloured lights.
+It should come as no surprise that the silversmiths along Th Wualai have decorated their patron monastery with the same fine artisanship shown in their shops.
+The 'silver' ubosot (ordination hall) is covered with silver, nickel and aluminium panels, embossed with elaborate repoussé-work designs.
+The effect is like a giant jewellery box, particularly after dark, when the monastery is illuminated by coloured lights.

 Because this is an active ordination hall, only men may enter the ubosot.

 While guests can enter the main temple building free of charge, there is a 50B fee to enter the area near the ubosot to see it up close.